“I feel too much”

-The sensitive personality, or in the Weightlessness Somatic Coaching model - sensate personality type - assuming we’re not talking about someone with extreme emotional reactivity, has what’s called sensory processing sensitivity.
+The highly sensitive person (HSP), or in the Weightlessness Somatic Coaching model - sensate personality type - assuming we’re not talking about someone with extreme emotional reactivity, has what’s called sensory processing sensitivity.
 They actually experience more of their experience than the rest of us.

 -The ability for the martial arts master to adapt and react at lightning speed

 -The insight of the innovator, who perceives a shift in market dynamics